 The 11th Edition of the Master degree course in “Communication for International Relations” includes a Study Tour to Washington DC and New York.

 The Study Tour the U.S. is the ideal place to get in touch with current international affairs: nowadays Washington and New York are the main centres for politics and international affairs as the location of International Organizations (as Monetary Fund, The World Bank, UN Palace), lobbying firms and International Universities.

 The Master will provide flights and accommodation.

-The Master in Italy MICRI’s academic program is divided into 5 teaching modules, held by IULM University professors as well as experts and professionals from the International Relations field (administrative and executive officials working for ministry and government circles).
-The academic program will include class sessions, workshops, simulations and a Study Tour in Washington DC and New York.
+The Master in Italy MICRI’s academic programme is divided into 5 teaching modules, held by IULM University professors as well as experts and professionals from the International Relations field (administrative and executive officials working for ministry and government circles).
+The academic programme will include class sessions, workshops, simulations and a Study Tour in Washington DC and New York.
 Our Master Degree Courses in International Relations are 60% in English and 40% in Italian.
 They take place from Monday to Friday and require compulsory attendance.

 The student is required to attend at least 80% of the total hours of each individual module.

 - Strategic aspects of international relationships